Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: More on the Numerical Experiments

 \section{More on the Numerical Experiments}

-{We first discuss how we estimate $\omega^\pi$.
-One way to simply the calculation is to set $\mathcal{F}$ to a reproducing kernel Hilbert space (RKHS).
+We first discuss how we estimate $\omega^\pi$. {One way to simply the calculation is to set $\mathcal{F}$ to a unit ball of a reproducing kernel Hilbert space (RKHS) based on some symmetric positive definite kernel $\kappa$.
 This yields a closed form expression for the inner maximization.
-Consequently, the marginal density ratio can be learned by solving the outer minimization via stochastic gradient descent.
-See e.g., \cite{liu2018breaking,shi2021deeply} for details.
-In practice, we recommend to use the Gaussian radial basis function kernel.
-The bandwidth parameter in the kernel can be selected via the median heuristic \citep[see e.g.,][]{garreau2017large}.
-In high-dimensional settings, we can set $\Omega$ to a class of deep neural networks (DNN).
-The DNN structure can be adaptively determined via cross-validation.}
+Specifically, based on the observed data, we aim to identify $\omega$ that minimizes the following objective function

+Stochastic gradient descent algorithms can be applied to update the parameters in $\omega^{\pi}$; see e.g., Algorithm 2 of \cite{shi2021deeply}.